Theertha-A/Day1-NetworkScan/README.md

 - Found one open port: 53/tcp (DNS service)
 - Captured packets using Wireshark and filtered TCP SYN packets
 - Identified potential risks from open DNS port
-- Documented the entire process in a `.docx` report
+- Documented the entire process in a `.pdf` report

 ## Files Included
 - `Theertha-A_Task1.pdf`: Final report with screenshots